 Do like the sound of an onboarding funnel but doubt it would work for you as you offer too many different things?
 Are these without a real focus on a core service or a concise target audience?
 If that's the case, it’s not the onboarding process you should tackle right now, but the focus of your business.

 Conclusion: Personal contact vs automation?

-In the end, the question remains: Is it okay to start a working relationship off with an automated onboarding process?
-After all, the clients want to work with me and not a machine.
+Ultimately, the question remains: Can I offer my customers an automated onboarding process?
+After all, they want to work with me, not with a machine.
 My answer is "yes" and "no".
-First and foremost, customers want results.
-They don't really care how they get them.
-A personal relationship is, of course, hugely important and that's exactly what an onboarding funnel gives you more time for.
-It frees up time from routine tasks but the human element remains.
+First and foremost, customers always want the result.
+They don't care how they get it.
+Of course, the personal relationship is very important, but that's exactly what an onboarding tunnel gives you more time for.
+Because the onboarding tunnel primarily takes time away from routine tasks.
+The human element remains.

 A customer recently told us:

 "Feedback from the first customer regarding the onboarding form we used for all logins, data and target group questions etc. - based on Alex's idea: "What a great onboarding form!" - Our experience: The customer uploaded all brands assets etc. to the Google Drive folder themselves and sent us the completed form without any problems.
 This spared us a lot of emails and phone calls.
 The procedure is ingenious!"